The Nootropic Synergy of L-Theanine and Caffeine

 L-theanine, also known as L-γ-glutamylethylamide and N5-ethyl-L-glutamine, is an amino acid that is most commonly found in certain mushrooms and tea leaves.
 Theanine has a similar structure to glutamine and glutamate.
 It exists naturally in the levorotory form, which is why it is often denoted with an L before the name.
 Synthetic theanine can be made enantiopure, or more cheaply in racemic form; which is a mixture of D and L forms.
 Thus, properly testing the optical rotation using a polarimeter is key to ensure receiving the most effective form.

 Theanine has been shown to react with neuroreceptors, particularly increasing the production of GABA.
 GABA has various function in the body, but it is best known for managing stress messages and generating alpha waves.
 Alpha waves are electrical impulses in your brain that have been found to accompany states of physical calm and relaxation without feeling heavy or listless.
-Other studies have found that alpha waves may even boost creativity and reduce symptoms of depression.
+Other studies have found that alpha waves may even boost creativity.

 L-theanine binds to ionotropic glutamate receptors, including the kainate and AMPA as antagonists, and NMDA receptors as an agonist.
 It also binds to group 1 metabotropic glutamate receptors, which are involved in learning and memory.
 Unlike ionotropic receptors, metabotropic glutamate receptors are not ion channels, but instead control the activation of biochemical cascades, leading to the modification of other downstream proteins and ion channels.
 This mechanism leads to changes in synaptic excitability, or even induction of postsynaptic responses.